QubiQ/qu-sale-workflow/delivery_time/README.rst

 	:alt: License: AGPL-3

 =============
-Delivery Hour
+Delivery Time
 =============

-Allows to specify a delivery hour for sale orders and stock pickings for every partner.
+Allows to specify a delivery time for sale orders and stock pickings for every partner.

 Configuration